 Water kefir grains are known to grow and multiply, but at times they can be reluctant to do so.
 Because of wide variations in culturing conditions and ingredients, we cannot guarantee that the grains will multiply, but when cared for properly, they should make good water kefir indefinitely.

 Ways to Encourage Water Kefir Grains to Multiply

 Newly rehydrated water kefir grains sometimes need time to adjust and mature before they will begin to multiply.
 When acquiring grains from a friend, there may be an adjustment period as the grains get used to their new home.
 This adjustment period is normal and may vary widely in length from a few days to a few weeks.

 Within reason, water kefir grains like to be warm, but out of direct sunlight.
-Ambient temperatures of 68°-78°F will yield the best results, though water kefir grains culture well even up to 85°F. If your home is a bit chilly, you may consider these ideas for culturing in winter months.
+Ambient temperatures of 68°-78°F will yield the best results, though water kefir grains culture well even up to 85°F. If your home is a bit chilly, try one of these ideas for culturing in winter months.

 The ideal environment for water kefir grains is on the counter, at room temperature, being fed with fresh sugar water every 24-48 hours.
 While taking a break for vacation or unexpected emergencies is necessary from time to time, avoid refrigerating the grains too frequently to keep them at their healthiest.
-(It can be difficult for the water kefir grains to come out of a hibernated state repeatedly.
-Consult our article on taking a break from making water kefir, for more information.
+(It can be difficult for the water kefir grains to come out of a hibernated state repeatedly.)
+Consult our article on taking a break from making water kefir, for more details.

 Water kefir grains prefer a mineral-rich environment, but it is possible to over-mineralize them.
 Minerals may come from the sugar or water used, as well as additions such as raisins, molasses, sea salt, or eggshell.
-Consult our article on Choosing the Best Ingredients for Making Water Kefir to adjust the mineral content of your water kefir.
+Consult our article on Choosing the Best Ingredients for Making Water Kefir for tips on adjusting the mineral content of your water kefir.